 - Guards against liquid or hydrate formation in the networks.

 - Allow interchangeability of the distributed gases by limiting the parameter variation ranges.
-Such parameters are content of inert gases, calorific value, Incomplete Combustion Factor, Wobbe index, Soot Index, Yellow Tip Index, etc.
+Such parameters are the content of inert gases, calorific value, Incomplete Combustion Factor, Wobbe index, Soot Index, Yellow Tip Index, etc.

-Amount of the sulphur and mercury content and the calorific value are the most important gas quality concerns.
+Amount of the sulfur and mercury content and the calorific value are the most important gas quality concerns.
 To ensure the lowest concentration of sulfur and mercury in LNG, the liquefaction process must be accurately refined and tested.

 The other concern for LNG is the heating value.
 In terms of heating value, the natural gas markets can be grouped into three markets as follows:

-- Asia (Japan, Korea, Taiwan) with a gross calorific value (GCV) higher than 43 MJ/m3(n), i.e. 1,090 Btu/scf, known as rich gas distribution.
+- Asia (Japan, Korea, Taiwan) with a gross calorific value (GCV) higher than 43 MJ/m3(n), i.e. 1,090 Btu/SCF, known as rich gas distribution.

-- the UK and the US, with a GCV usually lower than 42 MJ/m3(n), i.e. 1,065 Btu/scf, known as lean gas distribution
+- the UK and the US, with a GCV usually lower than 42 MJ/m3(n), i.e. 1,065 Btu/SCF, known as lean gas distribution

 - Continental Europe with the acceptable GCV range is quite wide: approx. 39 to 46 MJ/m3(n), i.e. 990 to 1,160 Btu/scf.

-Sometimes to increasing the heating value of liquefied natural gas, propane and butane are injected.
+Sometimes to increase the heating value of liquefied natural gas, propane and butane are injected.
 In general, the price of lean LNG in terms of energy value is lower as compared to the rich LNG.